IPGP/rinexmod/README.md

 * -n : name : A four characater station code that will be used to rename input files.
 * -s : single : Option to provide if you want to run this script on a single rinex file and not on a list of files.
 * -r : reconstruct :  Reconstruct files subdirectory.
 You have to indicate the part of the path that is common to all files in the list and that will be replaced with output folder.
-* -v : verbose:       Increase output verbosity
+* -v : verbose:       Increase output verbosity.
+Will prompt teqc +meta of each file before and after teqc modifications.

 EXAMPLE: